-It’s a great weighted blanket all things considered until you look at the price.
-It’s much higher than most other weighted blankets, and you probably should wait for a deep discount before you buy it.
+It’s a great blanket... until you look at the price.
+It’s much higher than most of its competitors, and you probably should wait for a deep discount before you buy it.
 It’s good, but it might not be worth that price.
 It is a premium product after all.

 Degrees of Comfort Weighted Blanket